US Economy Grows and Stock Market at Historic Highs

 Over the last 12 months prices have increased 1.6 percent according to the most recent CPI reported by the Bureau of Labor Statistics

 on July 15th.
 Prices are unchanged for the month, and have been increasing moderately since the beginning of the year.
 The largest increase was in medical commodities (0.7 percent) and the largest drop was in fuel oil (3.7).
 Consumers have also benefited from a price war between wireless carriers.
 Prices dropped 0.8 percent in June.
 Most of the volatility in the CPI has been attributed to energy prices which have pushed the CPI to a high of 0.6 percent in January and a low of -0.3 percent in March.
-The volatility of energy and food prices is the main reason economists view the core index
+The volatility of energy and food prices is the main reason economists view the core price index

 as a more reliable measure of inflation.
 The core index rose 0.1 percent in April and has increased 1.7 percent over the past 12 months.
-To learn more about inflation we encourage you to visit our free lessons Inflation
+To learn more about inflation I encourage you to visit our free lessons Inflation

 and Causes of Inflation